dotlang/language/doc/RFE.md

 2. for 90% of the needs the simple map will suffice
 3. to support map literals

-? - We can add interface/protocol as an other type of type.
+N - (moved summary to another item) We can add interface/protocol as an other type of type.
 So when declaring a function, it's input type can be int or Eq.
 Where `Eq` is a type which is not a data type but a functionality type.
 Data type: `Point = {x:int, y:int}`
 Func type: `Set[T] = { size: (->int), add: (T->Set[T]) }`